-If you cannot secure the workpiece on the table and against the fence by hand, (irregular shape, or your hand would be less than 6".
-152 mm) from the blade, a be used
+If you cannot secure the workpiece on the table and against the fence by hand, (irregular shape, etc.) or your hand would be less than 6" (152 mm) from the blade, a clamp or other fixture must be used.

 For best results use the DW7082 clamp made for use with your saw.
 It is available for purchase at your local retailer or DEWALT service center.